 There are two main varieties of schefflera:

-- S. arboricola: A smaller version, with one to two inch leaves that grow in tight clusters.
-This plant is the smaller of the two.
-A variegated variety of this plant, with creamy blotches on its leaves, is popular in home gardens.
+- S. arboricola: A smaller version, with one to two-inch leaves that grow in tight clusters; a variegated variety of this plant, with creamy blotches on its leaves, is popular in home gardens

-Schefflera are not difficult plants to grow, providing you supply plenty of indirect light, warmth, and humidity.
-In very cold climes, bottom heat might be necessary.
+Schefflera are not difficult plants to grow, as long as they receive plenty of indirect light, warmth, and humidity.
+In very cold climates, bottom heat might be necessary.
 Leggy schefflera can be pruned to encourage a fuller plant.